 Create a file

-/usr/local/bin/sbt and paste the following in (take note that the max memory is set to 512 MB for the Pi Zero).
+/usr/local/bin/sbt (change the owner and group as above) and paste the following in (take note that the max memory is set to 512 MB for the Pi Zero).
 Change the owner and group as above.

 #!/bin/bash SBT_OPTS="-Xms512M -Xmx512M" java $SBT_OPTS -jar `dirname $0`/sbt-launch.jar "$@"